FliesLikeABrick/4421ss/README.md

 Note: This is currently written with the expectation that it is run behind a reverse proxy or under a webserver which enforces authentication and/or is only used by known, trusted users.
 Shell commands are executed with some minimal validation currently.

+## Requirements
+- Python3
+- pyYAML
 ### 4421control To-Do
-- Move config to use an unversioned file
-- Move script glob to configuration
 - Status script support
 - Safer handling of shell commands
 - "Are you sure" AJAX validation before executing commands